 Biography

-Greg joined Lincoln Laboratory, Massachusetts Institute of Technology (MIT LL), in 1989 and is now a senior member of technical staff.
-Initially, he developed superwideband microwave components and subsystems, often using novel superconductive and optical technologies.
-He later moved to designing complete RF/microwave/mmw systems, focusing on the development and field testing of advanced radar, sensing, communications, and electronic warfare (EW) prototype systems for airborne, ground, and space applications.
-From 2010-2015 he was an Assistant Group Leader in the rapid systems prototyping group at MIT LL.
-This rapid prototyping work covered a wide variety of important RF/microwave systems and included the fielding of prototype systems for counter RF improvised explosive device EW (CREW).
+Greg joined Lincoln Laboratory, Massachusetts Institute of Technology (MIT LL) following his PhD work at Illinois.
+Initially, he developed superwideband RF/microwave components and subsystems, often using novel superconductive and RF photonic technologies.
+He later moved to designing complete RF/microwave and millimeter-wave (mmw) systems, focusing on the development and field testing of advanced radar, sensing, communications, and electronic warfare (EW) prototype systems for airborne, ground, and space applications.
+Greg and his team won the best paper award at the 1998 Government Microcircuit Applications Conference (GOMAC).

-Greg has done research and development in high frequency and high-speed semiconductor devices, condensed matter physics, applied physics, electromagnetics, optical systems, advanced passive microwave filters, antennas, and RF/microwave/mmw systems.
-For the past five years, he has focused exclusively on designing, building, and testing advanced ground-based and airborne radar systems from HF through mm-wave.
+Greg is currently a Senior Member of Technical Staff at MIT LL.
+He has done research and development in high-frequency and high-speed semiconductor devices, condensed matter physics, applied physics, electromagnetics, optical systems, advanced passive microwave filters, phased-array antennas, RF photonic systems, and a wide variety of complete RF/microwave/mmw systems.
+For the past ten years, he has focused mainly on designing, building, and testing advanced ground-based and airborne radar systems from HF through millimeter-wave, as well as identifying opportunities for advanced technology development and insertion into RF/microwave/mmw systems.

 Some favorite quotes from Massachusetts authors for your consideration: